 Yes.
 You can manually set the registry settings shown above to point both java and data grid to a shared folder on a remote server.

-In such scenarios, the shared folder that contains data grid must be mapped as a network drive. data grid will fail to load if a network path is used (e.g.
+In such scenarios, the shared folder that contains the GigaSpaces product must be mapped as a network drive.
+GigaSpaces will fail to load if a network path is used (e.g.

 Q. My application uses the Global Assembly Cache to locate 3rd party assemblies.
 Which XAP.NET assemblies do I need to register?